 - a.
-Graduates from an accredited high school. - b.
-Graduates of an unaccredited high school who are 18 years of age or older. - c.
-Those who have earned a General Education Diploma (G.E.D.). - d.
-Those who are at least 18 years of age and who do not have a diploma of G.E.D. may be admitted by individual approval. - e.
-Those who are under the age of 18 and who do not have a diploma or G.E.D. may be admitted upon the written recommendation of the principal or superintendent of the last high school attended. - f.
+Graduates from an accredited high school; - b.
+Graduates of an unaccredited high school who are 18 years of age or older; - c.
+Those who have earned a General Education Diploma (G. E. D.); - d.
+Those who are at least 18 years of age and who do not have a diploma or G.E.D. may be admitted by individual approval; - e.
+Those who are under the age of 18 and who do not have a diploma or G.E.D. may be admitted upon the written recommendation of the principal or superintendent of the last high school attended; - f.
 High school seniors recommended by their high school principal.
 The College admits a limited number of students in this category.
-The student may enroll for no more that TWO college courses per semester.
+The student may enroll for no more than TWO college courses per semester; - g.
+It is recommended, although not required, that students have adequate immunization for diphtheria, rubeola, rubella, mumps, tetanus and poliomyelitis.